Nowadays, it’s easy to create a website, and there are many ways to do so.

 Despite the few advantages of shared hosting, shared hosting isn’t a part of our web host offerings.

-Kinsta’s website hosting plans don’t fall into any traditional hosting categories.
-Unlike other WordPress hosts, which are cheaper and less secure, Kinsta is built for performance.
+Kinsta’s application, database, and managed WordPress hosting plans don’t fall into any traditional hosting categories.
+Unlike other hosts, which are cheaper and less secure, Kinsta is built for performance.

 Now that you know what shared hosting is, how it works, its features, and what its advantages and disadvantages are, you’re fully equipped to decide whether it’s what your website needs.